-Property Finder shows developable land in Chicago: city-owned land, vacant land, parking lots, and brownfields.
+Property Finder shows developable land in Cook County: Chicago-owned land, vacant parcels, parking lots, and brownfields.

 The City of Chicago provides relief for zoning-required parking if your development is near a train station.
 Nationally this is called "transit oriented development" but "transit served location" in the Chicago zoning code.
 The Metropolitan Planning Council has more information on its Transit Oriented Development (TOD) website.
 We show parking lots (in orange) to highlight developable land.

 Parking minimum reductions and density bonuses are applicable to properties: